dleetr/dleetr/README.md

         - I have a small idea for an extension that might let users share notebooks via p2p requests.
 I must understand more first.
       - [Notion](https://www.notion.so/)
       - I'm currently researching the p2p note share idea as a kind of "engine" that integrates into note taking software.
 I enjoy using Obsidian but there's no reason to lock into its ecosystem.
-  - Building a Chromium extension to streamline browsing
+  - Building a Web extension to streamline browsing
     - I'm working (slowly) on this; I don't have the repo published yet.
     - Rambling Thoughts:
       - *Motivations*: